 A rough sawn surface (fine bandsaw cut) is optimal.
 Micro-riffling is also very suitable.
 Planed surfaces offer the worst conditions for good durability and bonding of coating and substrate.
 Planed surfaces should therefore always be sanded to remove high wood fibers and to achieve a uniform wood surface.
 The same applies to weathered wood and wood with an uneven surface structure.

 In the event of an infestation (e.g. in the roof truss), you should consult an expert.
 You can find experts in your area by searching directly on the DHBV (German Wood and Building Protection Association e.V.) website at www.dhbv.de.
-Or talk to our team in Advice & sales Please contact us so that we can arrange a contact for you.
-You can cause localized infestations (e.g. on a piece of furniture) with products such as Koranol® Ib treat.
+Or talk to our team in Advice & sales.
+Please contact us so that we can arrange a contact for you.
+You can treat localized infestations (e.g. on a piece of furniture) with products such as Koranol® Ib.

 All products are ready to use and should not be diluted.
 In principle, it is possible to mix different shades of a product.
 However, we do not recommend this.
 Anyone who does this anyway should note down the mixing ratio for later traceability.